gauravmm/SSHazam/README.md

 ### Debugging

-Set `DEBUG` to any non-blank value and, in a separate terminal window, run `tail -f debug.log` to see debug messages as they are generated.
-Remember to run `source ssh_autocomp.bash` each time you change the file!
+In a separate terminal window, run `touch debug.log` and then run `tail -f debug.log` to see debug messages as they are generated.